OffByNone/Omniscience/README.md

             Show notifications for new files playing as well as new devices found Searching
-            Allow to search for devices on an interval Get metadata for files
+            Allow to search for devices on an interval Getting responses with a header.LOCATION of 127.0.0.1 (no http://)(on both desktop and laptop).
+The location can never be hit and it just seems to cause problems.
+Look into this.
+        Get metadata for files
         Replace my custom string.format with ES6 template strings Inject more dependencies